-ANSWER: The book of Romans, chapter 12, in the very first verse of the chapter, states what it means to be a true servant of the Eternal.
-The apostle Paul states that believers should present their bodies to God as a holy, acceptable, LIVING sacrifice to him.
+ANSWER: The book of Romans, chapter 12, states what it means to be a true servant of the Eternal.
+The apostle Paul admonishes us to present our bodies to God as a holy, acceptable, LIVING sacrifice to him.
 Doing this, Paul goes on to state, is our reasonable response to all that our Father had done for us.

 There are a number of ways this question could be answered.
 To be brief, I will simply contrast the idea of being a living sacrifice to the Eternal with two other kinds.
 One kind is to a pagan false god and the other to God based on his Old Testament law.

-In the Old Testament, the priests of the Temple would offer animals as part of the worship of God, cutting them up and offering them on the altar.
-Paul does tells us, however, that God would prefer that WE become a sacrifice while alive, which is far greater.
+In the Old Testament, the priests would offer living animals for sacrifice as part of the worship of God, cutting them up and offering them on the altar.
+Paul does tells us, however, that God would prefer that we become a living sacrifice, which is far greater.
 In fact, even under the Old Covenant God considered obedience to be far better and of greater value to him than any offering of animals (1Samuel 15:22 - 23, Psalm 40:6 - 8, Amos 5:21 - 24).

-In conclusion, rather than giving our physical life as a one-time offering (like an animal at Jerusalem's temple), a Christian is to offer themselves daily to serve God and love his fellow man.
-We do this not by being self-centered - doing things just to please our own wills - but by being focused on benefitting and blessing others.
-As a believer offers themselves in this way each day they become more and more like God - perfect - which is what our Father wants (Matthew 5:48).
-Thank you for your question about what does it mean to be a living sacrifice to God.
+Rather than giving our physical life as a one-time offering (like an animal at Jerusalem's temple), a Christian is to offer themselves daily to serve God and love his fellow man.
+We do this not by being self-centered or doing things just to please our own wills.

 We are to be focused on benefitting and blessing others by living the way of God (Hebrews 10:20).
 As a believer sacrifices themselves in this way, each day, they become more and more like God (Matthew 5:48).